 CalCAN sponsored or played a lead role in the following bills that passed and were signed into law:

 SB 489, Renewable Energy Equity Act (2011) — Authored by Senator Lois Wolk, the bill expanded the state’s Net Energy Metering (NEM) program to include small scale bioenergy projects and improve grid connection options for farmers.

-AB 2174 (2012) — This bill, introduced by Assemblymember Luis Alejo, reformed the Fertilizer Research and Education Program (FREP) by allowing technical assistance projects as an eligible category of funding.
+AB 2174 (2012) — Introduced by Assemblymember Luis Alejo, the bill reformed the Fertilizer Research and Education Program (FREP) by allowing technical assistance projects as an eligible category of funding.